farahelmashad/Vezeeta_Database/README.md

 2. Open the Oracle Forms files in Oracle Forms Builder to run and interact with the UI.
 3. Use the forms to add, update, and query healthcare data efficiently.

-## Project Structure
-- `sql/` – Contains SQL scripts for schema and table creation.
-- `forms/` – Oracle Forms files for the user interface.